Low-rank Covariate Balancing Estimators under Interference: Simulation studies

-Finally, the center panels show that as the signal-to-noise ratio (SNR) increases, the lengths of all the CIs start to grow.
-However, the length of the IPW-based CI stays substantially higher than the length of the CIs of the balancing estimators.
+The center panels show that as the signal-to-noise ratio (SNR) increases, the lengths of all the CIs start to grow.
+However, the length of the IPW-based CI remains substantially higher than the length of the CIs of the balancing estimators.
 This is consistent with our theoretical result that the asymptotic variance of the balancing estimator benefits more from exploiting the low-rank structure in the low SNR regime, as outlined in Section~\ref{sec:asymp_normality}.
 In the smallest SNR regime, the CI of the balancing estimator is about $66\%$ shorter than that of the IPW estimator.
 As before, the performance of the adaptive balancing estimator is similar to that of the non-adaptive estimator.
-Similarly to the left panel, however, the CI of the adaptive estimator results in undercoverage in the smallest signal-to-noise ratio regime.
-The findings indicate the superior performance of the balancing estimators and their CIs.
+These findings indicate the superior performance of the balancing estimators and their CIs.

+Finally, the rightmost panels, which summarize the results with a varying value of $\kappa$, show that for a fixed sample size of $n=300$, the empirical coverage of the IPW estimator-based CI using both the true and the estimated propensity score starts to deteriorate as $\kappa$ becomes more extreme (that is, the counterfactual intervention diverges further from the propensity score).
+In contrast, the CIs of the balancing estimators achieve better coverage in part because they have a much smaller variance.
+We also find that the performance of the IPW-based CI with the estimated propensity score is generally similar to that of the IPW-based CI with the true propensity score in all of our simulation settings.

-Appendix~\ref{sec:further_simulations_fixed_ci} reports additional simulation results.
-We consider the cases, in which the knowledge of true propensity score is available (as described in Section~\ref{sec:propensity_extensions}).
+Appendix~\ref{sec:further_simulations_fixed_ci} reports additional simulation results, where we also compare the estimators described in Section~\ref{sec:propensity_extensions} that leverage a low-rank structure along with the knowledge of the true propensity score.
 This appendix section also presents the results under stratified and additive interference, showing that our main conclusions continue to hold.
-Additionally, the results shown in Appendix~\ref{sec:further_simulations_fixed_bias} also empirically demonstrate the negligible bias of our proposed estimators in small samples.
+Additionally, the results shown in Appendix~\ref{sec:further_simulations_fixed_bias} also empirically demonstrate that the proposed estimators have negligible bias in small samples.